AV Bulletin: Canada, Italy, Australia Updates

 Italy’s AV Rule Now Covers Sites Based in Other Countries

 Feb.
 1 marked the deadline for all adult sites accessible in Italy to implement age verification.
 As XBIZ reported last year, adult sites based in Italy have been required to verify users’ ages since Nov.
 12. According to Italian media regulator AGCOM, noncompliance could result in penalties up to 250,000 euros.
-The agency also released a preliminary list of providers to which the new rule applies, including numerous high-traffic adult sites.
+The agency also released a preliminary list of providers to which the new rule applies, including numerous high-traffic adult sites based outside of Italy.

-The new AGCOM regulation requires that age verification systems accommodate use of the “white label” age verification app that the European Commission released in July along with guidelines for protecting minors online under the EU’s Digital Services Act (DSA).
+The new AGCOM regulation requires that age verification systems accommodate use of the “white label” age verification app, which the European Commission released in July alongside guidelines for protecting minors online under the EU’s Digital Services Act (DSA).

 Australia’s AV Rules Take Effect March 9